-We have incurred, and anticipate incurring additional, substantial indebtedness to engage in capital improvement projects.
+We have incurred, and anticipate incurring additional, substantial indebtedness for our capital improvement projects.
 We expect that these projects, when completed, will generate financial returns sufficient to service and ultimately repay or refinance our indebtedness.
-However, the timing, cost and results of our capital improvement projects may not meet our projections.
+However, the costs, timing, and effects of our capital improvement projects may not meet our projections.
 In addition, our indebtedness could:

-• make it more difficult to pay or refinance our indebtedness if it becomes due during adverse economic and industry conditions;

-- limit our flexibility to pursue strategic opportunities or react to changes in our business and the industries in which we operate and, consequently, place us at a competitive disadvantage to our competitors who have less debt; - require a substantial portion of our cash flows from operations for debt service payments, thereby reducing the availability of our cash flows to fund working capital, additional capital expenditures, acquisitions, dividend payments and for other general corporate purposes; or - limit our ability to procure additional financing for working capital or other purposes.
+- make it more difficult to repay or refinance our indebtedness if it becomes due during adverse economic and industry conditions; - result in adverse consequences due to a breach of our financial or other covenants and obligations in favor of our lenders; - limit our flexibility to pursue strategic opportunities or react to changes in our business and the industries in which we operate and, consequently, place us at a competitive disadvantage to our competitors who have less debt; - require a substantial portion of our cash flows from operations for debt service payments, thereby reducing the availability of our cash flows to fund working capital, additional capital expenditures, acquisitions, dividend payments and for other general corporate purposes; or - limit our ability to procure additional financing for working capital or other purposes.

-Our ability to generate sufficient cash to make all required principal and interest payments when due depends on our performance, which is subject to a variety of factors beyond our control, including the cost of key production inputs, the supply of and demand for specialty alcohols and essential ingredients, and many other factors related to the industries in which we operate.
-We cannot provide any assurance that we will be able to timely service or satisfy our debt obligations.
-Our failure to timely service or satisfy our debt obligations would have a material adverse effect on our business, business prospects, liquidity, cash flows and results of operations.
+Our ability to generate operating results and sufficient cash to make all required principal and interest payments when due, and to satisfy our financial covenants and other obligations, depends on our performance, which is subject to a variety of factors beyond our control, including the cost of key production inputs, the supply of and demand for alcohols and essential ingredients, and many other factors related to the industries in which we operate.
+We cannot provide any assurance that we will be able to timely service or satisfy our debt obligations, including to meet our financial covenants.
+Our failure to timely service or satisfy our debt obligations, including to meet our financial covenants, could result in our indebtedness being immediately due and payable, and would have a material adverse effect on our business, business prospects, liquidity, financial condition, cash flows and results of operations.